SOUND ADVICE BLOG

 Prior to the Baz ‘Elvis’ movie in 2022 the previous Warner Brothers theatrical release regarding Elvis was the 1981 documentary ‘This Is Elvis’.
 This film combined original Elvis archival footage with actor reenactments and voice over narration by singer Ral Donner, imitating Elvis speaking voice.
 For that time period, four years after Elvis death, the amount of archival footage in the movie was impressive spanning Elvis early career on television, movies and concert performances.

-Based on the new available footage and audio of Elvis speaking about his career, this would be an opportune time to give a broader audience a fresh look of Elvis with a redux of the documentary ‘This Is Elvis’.
+Based on the now available footage and audio of Elvis speaking about his career, this would be an opportune time to give a broader audience a fresh look of Elvis with a redux of the documentary ‘This Is Elvis’.
 Technology advances in film and artificial intelligence would create a fresh look of Elvis.
 An opportunity to showcase Elvis in the early days with first appearances on ‘Stage Show’, ‘Milton Berle Show’, ‘Ed Sullivan Show’ through his career to the new unreleased footage of the 70’s.
 The film would still document Elvis career in the army and movies as the original but without actors but perhaps even an ‘AI’ Elvis if the likeness was reasonable.
 The most important factor is the audience sees as much of the original Elvis as possible and utilize Elvis interview audio which they did not use in the original.
-This could be released as ‘This Is Elvis’: 50th Anniversary Special Edition.
+Imagine a redux release called ‘This Is Elvis’: 50th Anniversary Special Edition it could be another theatrical blockbuster for Elvis.

 With all the “unseen” concert footage available, obviously it can’t all be placed in a single “documentary” but in 1992 Warner Bros released Elvis: The Lost Performances on direct to home VHS tape format.
 The material included footage from both ‘That’s The Way It Is’ and ‘Elvis On Tour’ as well as rehearsals from the MGM studio lot from July 29, 1970.
 Much of the footage was not official release on another format such as DVD or Blu Ray.
 This is how I would package it.